Xelus22/XM2-8k-auto-pollingrate-switch/README.md

 ## Caveats
 - Yes its 3.4MB (windows) but it lives in systray (golang was fast to write)
 - Should be cross platform compatible.
-You can try compile urself
+You can try compile urself (and add in the linux/macOS specific stuff to get the active/focused window)
 - ONLY tested on windows
 - Linux requires udev rules